KailongJi/up221-Kailong/README.md

 ## Kailong Ji's Data Science Project Space

-Hello, and welcome to my Data Science Project Space!
+Hello, and welcome to Kailong Ji's Data Science Project Space!
 I'm Kailong Ji, and this repository serves as a platform for documenting my journey into the fascinating world of data science.

 ### About Me